tboronczyk/kiwi/doc/language.md

 Both single and multiple-line comments are supported.
 Single-line comments begin with `//` and span to the end of the current line.
-Multiple-line comments open with `/*` and close with `*/`.
-It is possible to nest multiple-line comments.
+Multiple-line comments begin with `/*` and end with `*/`.
+It’s possible for multiple-line comments to be nested.

     // this is a single-line comment

     /* this is a multiple-line comment
     that spans multiple lines.
-It also
+Nested
-    /* this is a nested comment */ allows nested comments. */
+     /* this is a nested comment */ comments are allowed. */

 ### Data Types